I’ve been quite guilty of this.

 Yoga class themes help us pay attention to what’s important

 After this practice, I felt extra-observant.
 A private client canceled.
-Time opened up and allowed me to take a short trip to see a friend who is ailing.
-I received an email from another friend who lives in Atlanta.
+Time opened up and allowed me to take a short trip to see an ailing friend.
+Later that same day, I received an email from another friend who lives in Atlanta.
 She decided to throw a silent auction and party to raise money and awareness for the same illness my friend is suffering from.
 I booked a flight within minutes.

 Even if we try to ignore our needs and desires, they will eventually insist on our attention

-If I had done a home practice that day, maybe I wouldn’t have heard what I really needed to sit with on that day.
+If I had done a home practice that day, I wouldn’t have heard what I really needed to sit with.
 Making the excuse of being too busy to travel and attend to the people and things I love was now no longer possible.

 The instructor understood that universal yoga class themes will hit everyone in different ways.
 I’m so curious about the knitting needle lady and the stress ball guy.
-How did they continue to practice after class that day?
+How did they continue to practice after class?